BALD EAGLES ON THE SKAGIT RIVER

 The majority of the Upper Skagit watershed bald eagle population is seasonal.
 In the winter, large numbers migrate from as far away as Alaska to eat the dead salmon carcasses that abound in the Skagit River and its tributaries.
 The best eagle watching season is from late November to late-January with eagle numbers peaking from Christmas through the second week of January – about two weeks after the peak of salmon spawning (and dying).

 There are many opportunities to observe and photograph bald eagles perching in the bare limbs of cottonwood trees or feeding on spawned-out chum salmon on gravel bars.
 The place to start your visit is the Skagit River Bald Eagle Interpretive Center in Rockport.
-The staff and volunteers provide directions to Eagle Watcher sites, information handouts, souvenirs, guided interpretive walks, slideshows, and tours.
+The staff and volunteers provide directions to Eagle Watcher sites, information handouts, souvenirs, guided interpretive walks, speaker presentations, and special tours.
 See Viewing Sites for a map and information about the places recommended.